Najam Sethi: Chairman of the Pakistan Cricket Board

-First term
+First term (2013–2014)

 Nawaz Sharif, the Prime minister at the time, appointed him as the acting chairman of the Pakistan Cricket Board after the Islamabad High Court ordered the appointment of an interim chairman until a pending case on the serving chairman, Zaka Ashraf, was decided.
 Later, a two-member bench of Islamabad high court cleared Zaka Ashraf and ordered his restoration as chairman PCB.
 Sethi then relinquished chairmanship.

-Second term
+Second term (2017–2018)

-In August 2017, Sethi was elected unanimously as PCB chairman for a second time after no other member of the Board of Governors stood for the position.
+In August 2017, Sethi was elected unanimously as PCB chairman for a second time after no other member of the board of governors stood for the position.
 After Imran Khan was elected into power after the 2018 general elections, Najam Sethi resigned as Chairman of PCB.
 Shortly after his resignation, Imran Khan announced that former ICC President Ehsan Mani would succeed Sethi.

-Third term
+Third term (2022–2023)

-After Imran Khan was ousted from government through a vote of no confidence in April 2022, Sethi was appointed the Chairman of the PCB Management Committee for a third term in December 2022, along with 13 board members by the new prime minister, Shehbaz Sharif.
+After Imran Khan was ousted from government through a vote of no confidence in April 2022, Sethi was appointed the chairman of the PCB Management Committee for a third term in December 2022, along with 13 board members by the new prime minister, Shehbaz Sharif.
 They were given the task to restore the PCB's 2014 constitution, whilst scrapping the 2019 constitution set under Ehsan Mani, within four months.
 However in April 2023, the Management Committee was given a further two-month extension.

 On 20 June 2023, Najam Sethi made an announcement via twitter expressing his unwillingness to continue pursuing the Chairmanship during his third term as Chairman of the Pakistan Cricket Board (PCB).
 Citing concerns over potential instability and uncertainty, Sethi decided not to be considered as a candidate for the position.
-He was succeeded by Zaka Ashraf as the 37th Chairman of the Pakistan Cricket Board on 5 July 2023.
+He was succeeded by Zaka Ashraf as the 37th chairman of the Pakistan Cricket Board on 5 July 2023.